-Easy recipe for langostino ceviche made with langostinos or shrimp, lime juice, red onions, cilantro, hot peppers, garlic, and olive oil.
+This easy recipe for langostino ceviche is made with langostinos (or shrimp or lobster), lime juice, red onions, cilantro, hot peppers, garlic, and olive oil.

 - A few sprigs of cilantro + ½ bunch finely chopped

 - 1-2 tbs olive oil or if you prefer a more neutral flavor use avocado oil